Climate Change & Energy

 Over the last two centuries, industrial activities, deforestation and the burning of fossil fuels have released high concentrations of heat-trapping agents called greenhouse gases (GHGs) into the atmosphere.
 While a certain amount of greenhouse gas is important to keep our climate warm and livable, these higher concentrations are warming the Earth’s surface to temperatures that threaten life on our planet.
 Carbon dioxide (CO2) and methane are two GHGs that have increased dramatically due to human activity.

-May 2011 to April 2012 was the warmest 12-month period on record for the U.S. From heat waves and drought in Texas in to rising sea levels in Virginia, climate change isn't coming in the future—it's literally happening in our backyards, right now.
+The top 10 warmest years on the planet since record-keeping began in 1880 have all occured since 1998.
+By 2100, the temperature could rise as much as 12F if agressive efforts to control emissions are not put in place.
+From heat waves and drought in Texas and wildfires in California to rising sea levels in Virginia, climate change isn't coming in the future—it's literally happening in our backyards, right now.

 Overwhelming scientific consensus and real-life impacts tell us that global warming is real, is caused by human activity, and is a significant threat to our health, economy and environment.
 Skeptical about that consensus?
 Read this.